 In the next part, we are going to cover the following sections of the business plan:

-- Section 7: Marketing & sales plan
+- Next, section 7: Marketing & sales plan

 This blog post forms part of our series on how to start a business in 90 days.
 For an overview of the series and all the blog posts so far click here..
 We hope we’ve helped you in your task to write your business plan.